vinaykumarchowdary18/vinaykumarchowdary18/README.md

 I mine large repository corpora to predict failures in automated systems, and study what happens to those predictions when the data distribution moves.

 The recurring finding across my work is that within-project performance is a poor guide to cross-project performance, and that most reported accuracy figures hide this.
 In CI failure prediction, AUC-ROC falls from 0.845 within-repository to 0.687 across repositories.
 In intrusion detection, accuracy falls from 99.02% to 31.9% when the dataset changes.
 Both numbers are in my papers because the gap is the result worth reporting — and in both cases post-hoc calibration recovers a usable part of it.
-I am interested in continuing this work: cross-project generalisation, calibrated confidence, and explanation methods that survive distribution shift.
+I want to continue on cross-project generalisation, calibrated confidence, and explanation methods that survive distribution shift.

 I also build the tools.
 One of my studies is now a GitHub App that developers install, which I think is the right end state for software engineering research.